rocknsm/rock-docs/docs/usage/support.md

 If you find the deployment is failing, the script can be run with very verbose output.
 This example will write the output to a file for review:

 `DEBUG=1 ./deploy_rock.sh | tee /tmp/deploy_rock.log`

 ## Log Timestamps

 UTC is generally preferred for logging data as the timestamps from anywhere in the world will have a proper order without calculating offsets.
-That said, Kibana will present the bro logs according to your timezone (as set in the browser).
-The bro logs themselves (i.e. in /data/bro/logs/) log in epoch time and will be written in UTC regardless of the system timezone.
+That said, Kibana will present the zeek logs according to your timezone (as set in the browser).
+The logs themselves (i.e. in /data/bro/logs/) log in epoch time and will be written in UTC regardless of the system timezone.

-Bro includes a utility for parsing these on the command line called `bro-cut`.
+Zeek includes a utility for parsing these on the command line called `bro-cut`.
 It can be used to print human-readable timestamps in either the local sensor timezone or UTC.
 You can also give it a custom format string to specify what you'd like displayed.